RyanClementsHax/notes/cloud/aws/aws.md

 - Glacier

 ## Other services
-- direct connect
-  - ability to connect on-prem servers into the VPC via a VPN
 - quick start
   - ability to use templates for AWS architecture like bash-in-host
 - aws analytics